foundation-model-stack/foundation-model-stack/tests/README.md

     )
 ```

-Note: The parameters to the model is only supposed to be a scaled down version of that model, we are only trying to run through
+Note: The parameters to the model are only supposed to be a scaled down version of that model, we are only trying to run through
 the entire architecture, not recreate an equivalent test with the larger model

 ### 1.2.
 Run the generate_small_model_tests.py script

-In order to run the _generate_small_model_tests.py_, you simply open a commandline and run:
+In order to run the _generate_small_model_tests.py_, simply open the commandline and run:

 ```bash
 python /path/to/generate_small_model_tests.py --model=<model_name> --generate_weights --generate_config --generate_signature --generate_tokenizer